Cleaning Up (The Wire): Plot summary

 Daniels meets with Burrell and Reed to discuss his investigation.
 Burrell feels that the case is over now that the wiretaps have gone dead.
 Daniels argues that they should keep up the surveillance as they still have time remaining on the court order.
-Burrell orders Daniels to return Santangelo and Sydnor to Homicide, but allows him to keep Freamon and Prez.
+Burrell orders Daniels to return Santangelo and Sydnor to Homicide but allows him to keep Freamon and Prez.
 Burrell still assumes Freamon and Prez are the most useless detectives on his detail, unaware that they have revealed themselves to Daniels as valuable investigators.
-Pearlman meets with the State's Attorney, who is worried about the political angle in the Barksdale investigation.
+Pearlman meets with the State's Attorney, who is worried about the political angle in the investigation.
 He gives Pearlman evidence of returned contributions from unknown sources from his own offices to hand over to the detail.
 Pearlman is distressed that the investigation is worrying her superiors, as this reflects poorly on her, and she denies any knowledge of the detail's actions.

-Shardene attempts to infiltrate the office at Orlando's while wearing a wire but has little success in obtaining pertinent information.
+Shardene attempts to infiltrate Avon's office at Orlando's while wearing a wire but has little success in obtaining pertinent information.
 Later that night, beat officers find Nakeesha's body.
-Bunk reports the murder to Daniels, and they realize that Wallace may be in danger.
+Bunk reports the murder to Daniels, and they realize Wallace may be in danger.
 Daniels scrambles to organize his men to locate him while Freamon offers to let Shardene stay at his apartment.
 Daniels is called into a meeting with Burrell and Senator Davis, who is concerned about the detail looking into his campaign finances and his driver.
-Daniels refuses to apologize for the driver's arrest and tells Davis that if he is clean, he has nothing to worry about.
+Daniels refuses to apologize and tells Davis that if he is clean, he has nothing to worry about.
 After Daniels leaves the meeting, Davis insists that Burrell needs to control him.
-Daniels returns to the office and learns that Wallace has left his grandmother's house.
+Daniels learns that Wallace has left his grandmother's house.
 Freamon trains Shardene in measuring her steps to map the inside of the club.
 Using Prez's math skills, the detail installs a camera in Avon's office from an adjacent building.